-Prepare for a power cut
+Preparing for a power cut from Storm Bert

 Mae'r cyngor hwn yn berthnasol i Cymru.
 Gweler cyngor ar gyfer Gweler cyngor ar gyfer Lloegr, Gweler cyngor ar gyfer Gogledd Iwerddon, Gweler cyngor ar gyfer Yr Alban